-My life is rich, and I have good work laid out before me.
+Life is good, and I have important work laid out before me.
 I am thankful to have my faculties, along with an assortment of friends, family, and like-minded others.
-If today’s America is some big fight to the end, or just my end, it will not be bitter or losing.
-I, Jim Sutton, am a blessed man, even as we spin through these tumultuous times.
+I am a blessed man, even as we spin through these tumultuous times.

-I am an aspiring saint, even if I am no way saint-like.
+I try to do good, even if I am no way saint-like.
+God and his grace has helped and guided me through a lot.
 My writings are something of a ministry.
 I read the news closely and follow strong Christian teachers.
 The things I interpret and write are to raise awareness and prepare for (or promote) informed action.

 For that more perfect union